xpavlic4/book-extracts/sports/golf/TheGolfPsychologyPocast.md

 | --- | --- | ---|---|
 |   GIRs |12   |10   |8   | 7  |
 |  FIRs |11   |10   | 8.5  |7.8   |

+# Anxiety under Pressure
+Two possibilities
+* The payoff syndrom - I worked so hard on this
+* I do not want to fail in front of others